 Eliza Lay Ryan is an actress, dancer, choreography, director, artist, musician, speaker, and author.
 She has created in Boston, DC, and New York.

-She believes that the more we tap into our creativity the better world we can create together.
-(Creativity allows us to more fully connect with our own experience and more easily connect with new perspectives, and, therefor, other people.)
+She believes that the more we tap into our everyday creativity the better world we can create together.
+(Creativity allows us to more fully connect with our own experience and more easily connect with new perspectives, and, therefor, other people and new ideas.)
 In fact, she believes that creativity is the hope of the world and it calls on us each to be bravely and playfully whole and here, really here, which is to live well.

 She is also quite surprised that she now supports people in the exploration of this hereness, this wholeness, considering that she spent the first half of her life trying to avoid being present, celebrating perfectionism, trying to control everything, and avoiding feeling as much as possible.